kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 In the last exercise we discussed how there is nothing to reconcile Cowboys between workspaces, and that we'd need a controller that is able to observe state globally, react on Spec changes and update Status of the watched objects.
 Moreover, we need not only synchronizing APIs and objects across workspaces, but also across an external Kubernetes cluster that we've created above.

 To do all of that, kcp offers one implementation of such a controller, the [api-syncagent](https://github.com/kcp-dev/api-syncagent).
 The api-syncagent generally runs in the cluster owning the service, i.e. our kind cluster.
 Then, the service owner would publish the API groups that are to be exposed to kcp--this is done by defining a PublishedResource object which we'll see in a bit.
 The published resources are then picked up by the api-syncagent, creating APIResourceSchemas for them automatically, and shoving them into the prepared APIExport on the kcp side, making them ready for consumption.
-There is a lot more going on, and you can consult the project's documentation available in the repository linked above.
+There is a lot more going on, and you can consult the [project's documentation](https://github.com/kcp-dev/api-syncagent/tree/main/docs).
 But for now, this brief introduction shall suffice and we can move onto incorporating the controller into our seedling infrastructure.

 !!!
 Important